Caleb-Cohen/webapp-template/README.md

 # Setup environment
 cp .env.example .env
 # Edit .env with your database and Redis URLs
+# For Docker Compose, also set POSTGRES_PASSWORD to a secure value

 # Setup database
 pnpm docker:up